President of the Legislative Council of Hong Kong

 The president of the Legislative Council is the presiding officer of the Legislative Council of Hong Kong.
 According to the Article 71 of the Hong Kong Basic Law, the president of the Legislative Council is elected by and from among Legislative Council members, plays the presiding role, administrative role and ceremonial role, and ensures the smooth conduct of the Legislative Council meetings.

 History

 From the establishment of the council in 1843 to 1993, the president of the Legislative Council of Hong Kong was the governor.
 In 1991, a deputy president, John Joseph Swaine, was appointed by the governor from among the non-official members to chair the sittings.
 The governor remained president and member, but systematically absented himself from most of the sittings.
 In February 1993, the governor ceased to be member and president of the council.
 The presidency was handed over to a member elected from among the unofficial members.

 Eligibility

-Under the current system, the president shall be a Chinese citizen and permanent resident of Hong Kong SAR of not less than 40 years of age, with no right of abode in any foreign country and has ordinarily resided in Hong Kong for continuous period of not less than 20 years.
+Under the current system, the president shall be a Chinese citizen and permanent resident of Hong Kong of not less than 40 years of age, with no right of abode in any foreign country and has ordinarily resided in Hong Kong for continuous period of not less than 20 years.